-A Portuguese company's employment relationships are governed by Portuguese law regardless of:
+Employment relationships are governed by Portuguese law regardless of:

 - The employee's nationality. - Whether the relationship was executed in Portugal or abroad.

 This rule applies unless the law in the country of employment or chosen in the contract is more favourable.